 For financing purchases

-The Amex EveryDay® Credit Card from American Express offers an intro 0% for 15 Months on purchases (after, 14.99%-25.99% Variable).
+The Amex EveryDay® Credit Card from American Express offers an intro 0% for 15 Months on purchases (after, 12.99% - 23.99% variable).
 That’s helpful if you plan on making purchases and carrying a balance month to month.
-And, if you already have an existing balance on a non-Amex credit card, you can transfer it within 60 days from account opening and benefit from the intro 0% for 15 Months on balance transfers (after, 14.99%-25.99% Variable).
+And, if you already have an existing balance on a non-Amex credit card, you can transfer it within 60 days from account opening and benefit from the intro 0% for 15 Months on balance transfers (after, 12.99% - 23.99% variable).
 There’s also a great $0 balance transfer fee.
-Additional perks include a rewards program where you can earn 2x points at US supermarkets, on up to $6,000 per year in purchases (then 1x), 1x points on other purchases.
-Additionally, there’s a welcome offer of 10,000 Membership Rewards® points after you use your new Card to make $1,000 in purchases in your first 3 months.
+Additional perks include a rewards program where you can earn 2x points at U.S. supermarkets, on up to $6,000 per year in purchases (then 1x), and 1x points on other purchases Additionally, there’s a welcome offer of 10,000 Membership Rewards® points after you use your new Card to make $1,000 in purchases in your first 3 months Terms apply.

 For flat-rate cash back

-The Citi® Double Cash Card – 18 month BT offer offers cardholders the ability to earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+The Citi® Double Cash Card – 18 month BT offer offers cardholders the ability to earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 That’s a great rate for all purchases and provides you the ability to earn more rewards compared with the Sears-branded cards.
-Plus, there’s a $0 annual fee and a sign-up bonus where you can no bonus.
-Other perks of the Citi® Double Cash Card – 18 month BT offer include Citi® Price Rewind, where Citi will conduct a 60-day search for registered items and if a lower price is found, you may be reimbursed for the difference between what you paid and the price found.
+Plus, there’s a $0 annual fee.
 There is also exclusive ticket access to concerts, sporting events and dining experiences provided through Citi® Private Pass®.
 Terms may apply.

 Read our roundup of the best cashback cards here.